vanessais/vanessais.github.io/_posts/2015-06-24-tech-bubble-question-mark.md

 <p>Dear Friends.
 If you're raising money, raise more and do it soon, but focus on profits.
 User acquisition is the name of the game right now, and it's king of the non-GAAP figures.
 Turn a profit, do it quick.</p>

-<p>This ideology of "awesome UI/UX leads to big userbase leads to massive valuation and millions and billions of dollars leads to conquering Earth" will likely soon lean back down to focus on traditional, money-generating companies&emdash;because after all, regardless of what's going on in our tech hubs, the market and the guys with the money are still pretty traditional.</p>
+<p>This ideology of "awesome UI/UX leads to big userbase leads to massive valuation and millions and billions of dollars leads to conquering Earth" will likely soon lean back down to focus on traditional, money-generating companies&mdash;because after all, regardless of what's going on in our tech hubs, the market and the guys with the money are still pretty traditional.</p>